quiver-php/quiver/README.md

 ### 04. Example

-Lastly, we need to create a controller to handle the request defined by our route.
+Lastly, we need to create a controller to handle the potential request as defined by the route we set up.
 Create an **index.php** file in your app directory.
-Our example class extends the Quiver controller, and simply returns "Hello World!".
+In it, we'll have our example class which extends the Quiver controller, and simply returns the response, "Hello World!".

 ```php
 <?php